Biden praises Greece for leadership after Russia invasion

 WASHINGTON (AP) — President Joe Biden on Monday thanked Greek Prime Minister Kyriakos Mitsotakis for his country’s “moral leadership” in the aftermath of Russia’s invasion of Ukraine as the two held talks at the White House on Monday about the ongoing conflict.

-Mitsotakis was in Washington to mark a COVID-delayed commemoration of the bicentennial of the start of the Greek War of Independence, a more than eight-year-long struggle that led to the ouster of the Ottoman Empire.
-He will deliver an address to a joint session of Congress on Tuesday.
+The visit by Mitsotakis comes as he was in Washington to mark a COVID-delayed commemoration of the bicentennial of the start of the Greek War of Independence, a more than eight-year long struggle that led to the ouster of the Ottoman Empire.
+The president and first lady Jill Biden were set to host Mitsotakis and his wife, Mareva Grabowski-Mitsotakis, later Monday at a White House reception to mark the bicentennial.

 But the celebratory moment was shadowed by the most significant fighting on the continent since World War II, and as Biden seeks to keep the West unified as it pressures Russia to end the war.

-Biden praised Greece for showing “moral clarity” by quickly imposing sanctions against Russia following the Feb.
-24 invasion, providing Kyiv with military assistance and taking in Ukrainian refugees fleeing the conflict.

-“We’re helping Ukrainians say no to Russian aggression,” Biden said.
-“And we’re saying no to tyranny, to the idea that autocracies will outpace democracies in the 21st century, because that’s what is at stake here in my view.”
+“We are now facing united the challenge of Russian aggression” Mitsotakis said at the start of his Oval Office meeting with Biden.
+The prime minister added that the U.S.-Greek relationship was at an “all time high.”

-As Europe looks to wean itself off Russian energy, Mitsotakis has pushed the idea of Greece becoming an energy hub that can bring gas, as well as renewable energies, produced in southwest Asia, the Middle East and Africa to eastern Europe.
+As Europe looks to ween itself off of Russian energy, Mitsotakis has pushed the idea of Greece becoming an energy hub that can bring gas from southwest Asia and the Middle East to eastern Europe.

-“Greece plans to play an important role as a gateway for electricity produced from cheap, renewable sources,” Mitsotakis said.

 The new pipeline connection, called the Gas Interconnector Greece-Bulgaria, will give Bulgaria access to ports in neighboring Greece that are importing liquefied natural gas, or LNG, and also will bring gas from Azerbaijan through a new pipeline system that ends in Italy.
 Russia announced last month it was cutting off natural gas exports to Bulgaria and Polandover the countries’ refusal to pay in rubles.